PBS Frequently Asked Questions

 Who is responsible for recording the amount spent on PBS medicines?

 It is your (the patient’s) responsibility to keep a record of the amount spent on PBS medicines.
 This includes keeping track of your dependants’ spending.
-You can do this by using a Prescription Record Form (PRF) available at any pharmacy.
-Pharmacists must obtain supplies of these forms from Services Australia.
+You can do this by using a Prescription Record Form (PRF), which may be available at community pharmacies.
+The form can be downloaded and printed by patients or pharmacies by going to PBS/RPBS Safety Net prescription record form and application for a Safety Net card form (PB240) - Services Australia.

 Your medicine purchase is usually recorded using computer generated stickers given to you by your pharmacist.
 You can record them by hand, but your record must include: